rdsea/bigdataincidentanalytics/REASONING.md

 #### Incident Reporting

-In case that all the conditions for the firing of a CompositeSignal are met, i.e. the minimum number of required activate Signals within the time-window is fulfilled, the Reasoner queries all the Incidents the CompositeSignal is connected to.
+In case that all the conditions for the firing of a CompositeSignal are met, i.e. the minimum number of required activated Signals within the time-window is fulfilled, the Reasoner queries all the Incidents the CompositeSignal is connected to.
 For each of these Incidents, a JSON-formatted report is generated containing the name of the Incident, time of occurrence, name of the CompositeSignal, a summary and all the individual Signals (including their arbitrary details such as log message, stack trace, alert description, ...).
 This report is then sent to Elasticsearch so that DevOps can visualize it in Kibana.
 The diagram below shows a sample report in Kibana in a collapsed state.

 ![Incident Report in Kibana](documents/images/Incident_Report_Kibana_Collapsed.png)